 The Information Management Policy applies to all Economical employees with access to Economical information and to all information in all forms, including:

 - Paper-based documents

-- Electronic documents, electronic data record storage, data within applications, data in transit, audio/video recordings, electronic backups, internal/external storage
+- Electronic documents, electronic data record storage, data within applications, data in transit, audio/video recordings, electronic backups, and internal/external storage

 Information is classified by two criteria: